 Learning Environment.
 The Foundation 1 classroom is bright and spacious.
 It is an ideal environment for early years children to explore and learn through purposeful play.
 The daily timetable enables your child to balance academic and creative tasks, both indoors and outdoors.
 With free-flow time as a central part of the daily timetable, your child can direct their learning and choose play activities that express their own interests and experience.
 Part of the timetable invites the children to learn through a more structured approach, this group time allows the teacher to introduce the learning focus of phonics, mathematics and literacy.

 In Our Care.
 We recognise you may want to know the background childcare experiences, qualifications and studies of the teachers and childcare practitioners who care for your child.

 The Foundation 1 year group lead, Miss English, has a background of studies in early years and child development.
 With almost ten years of studying childhood theories and practice in early years education and care, she uses her experiences to inform the learning provision.
 The completion of a three-year diploma in Early Years Education and Care, followed by an Early Childhood Studies degree and a Postgraduate Certificate in Education, resulting in Qualified Teacher Status, has presented Miss English with early years placement experience.
 In order to better the support provided to children as they develop their independence in self-care, she ended her Masters in Education degree with a research project that reflected on toilet training methods, parent views on toilet training and childcare practice.
-She is due to graduate for the third time as she completed the Masters in Education course in April this year.
+She is due to graduate for the third time as she completed the Masters in Education course in April last year.
 Now, Miss English has entered her fifth year leading Foundation 1 at The Sir Donald Bailey Academy.
 Teaching in early years is something she thoroughly enjoys.

 Our Foundation 1 teaching staff are Miss Bowes, Miss Miller and Miss Norton.